qlkzy/mindfulity/README.md

 `08` and `15` are similarly the hour and minute part of when to stop blocking (8:15am).

-`weekdays` specifies that the rule should only apply on weekdays (Monday-Friday).
-You could also write `weekends`, to specify that the rule only applies on Saturday and Sunday, or `weekdays,weekends`, to specify that the rule applies to all days of the week.
+`0,1,2,3,4` specifies that the rule should only apply on weekdays (Monday-Friday).
+This field contains a comma-separated list of day numbers; days are numbered from 0 (Monday) through 6 (Sunday).

 For more examples, see the comments in the provided configuration file.